Andre-Gilbert/Dijkstra-Shortest-Path/README.md

 # Pathfinding Algorithms

 This repository's goal is to demonstrate how to implement pathfinding algorithms in the simplest and most elegant ways.
-At its core, a pathfinding algorithms searches a graph by starting at one vertex and exploring adjacent vertices until the destination is reached, generally with the intent of finding the shortest path.
+At its core, a pathfinding algorithm searches a graph by starting at one vertex and exploring adjacent vertices until the destination is reached, generally with the intent of finding the shortest path.

 ## Meet the Algorithms